godds/sotu.co.uk/my_heart_has_a_wish_you_would_not_go/exits.md

 Some exits
 A lifeline

-There's no way out
+With no way out
-No way out
+And no way in
-Might not be needing this oxygen
+I might not be needing this oxygen

-There's no way out
+With no way out
-No way out
+And no way in
-Might not be needing this oxygen
+I might not be needing this oxygen

-There's no way out
+With no way out
-No way out
+And no way in
-Might not be needing this oxygen
+I might not be needing this oxygen

-There's no way out
+With no way out
-No way out
+And no way in
-Might not be needing this oxygen
+I might not be needing this oxygen

-There's no way out
+With no way out
-No way out
+And no way in
-Might not be needing this oxygen
+I might not be needing this oxygen

-There's no way out
+With no way out
-No way out
+And no way in
-Might not be needing this oxygen
+I might not be needing this oxygen